 At the moment, the workshops are online on Tuesday mornings.

 Do I need to attend more than once?

-Speak with your clinical nurse specialist who can make a referral to the Daffodil Centre or to our Patient Education (PE) service.
+Speak with your clinical nurse specialist, who can refer you to our Patient Education Officer.

 For more information